Natashia Williams

-Natashia Williams-Blach (born August 2, 1978) is an American actress and former Wonderbra campaign model, who is known for appearing in TV shows like The Vampire Diaries and She Spies.
+Natashia Williams-Blach (born August 2, 1978) is an American actress, model, and singer known for appearing in TV shows like The Vampire Diaries and She Spies.

 Biography

 Natashia Williams began her film and television career at the age of 16, appearing first on Saved by the Bell: The New Class.
-Shortly after accepting a scholarship to attend the University of California Los Angeles (UCLA), she landed her first movie role in Def Jam's How to Be a Player She began modeling with the Ford Agency, in the ad campaigns of Wondebra, Old Navy, Hanes and Skechers in addition to being featured in many other numerous publications and runway shows for Guess and Diane Von Furstenberg.
+After graduating high school, she would go on to accept a scholarship to attend the University of California Los Angeles (UCLA).
+While juggling studies and acting work, she gave her account of race relations on campus, and navigating as a biracial of dual Afro-European heritage.
+Shortly thereafter she landed her first movie role in Def Jam's How to Be a Player.

-While still modeling, Williams appeared in both movies and television shows such as Son of the Beach, Smart Guy, 'Malcolm and Eddie', 'The Parkers' 'Girlfriends and the film Two Can Play That Game.
+While still modeling, Williams appeared in both movies and television shows such as Son of the Beach, Smart Guy, Malcolm and Eddie, The Parkers, Girlfriends and the film Two Can Play That Game.
+She also appeared in several music videos from 1997 to 2003 for notable music artists such as Ginuwine, Montell Jordan, Usher, Sting, and Joe.

 Williams first starring role on a series occurred on the show So Little Time alongside the Olsen Twins.
 Shortly after, Williams co-starred in She Spies with Kristen Miller and Natasha Henstridge.
-Although purchased for syndication,it lasted two seasons due to declining ratings.
+Although purchased for syndication, it lasted two seasons due to declining ratings.